 Aligner trays will probably never completely replace traditional braces.
-That’s because the alignment trays aren’t suitable for the most complex realignment issues.

 Let’s start with the hard costs first.

 Invisalign, or “invisible braces”, usually costs $3500-$8500 total.

 Invisalign is really a name brand of clear orthodontic aligners.
 They also go by the names invisible braces, clear braces, clear retainers, aligner trays, and similar.

 The Invisalign brand was the first.
 That’s why their name is synonymous with the product itself—similar to how the name of the brand Kleenex is often used as a substitute for tissue paper.